-As there were three groups of classes participating in the experiment (library classes, application classes and classes written by students), it is interesting to find out whether there are significant differences in the contract inference results between them.
-Our intuition was that contract strengthening should show more evidently in application classes than in library classes and even more in classes written by students because of the difference in quality of the original contracts.
+As there were three groups of classes participating in the experiment (library classes, application classes and classes written by students), it is interesting to find out whether there are significant differences in the contract inference results among them.
+Our intuition was that contract strengthening should show more evidently in application classes than in library classes and even more in classes written by students because of the difference in quality of the original contracts (due to the difference in programmers' experience and the amount of effort spent on providing classes with specifications).
 Indeed the average strengthening factor α_1 for postconditions and class invariants is 4.9 for library classes vs. 8 for application classes (all results in this section are given for the large test suite); however, the average for student classes - 7.1 - is not as high as was expected.